-Optimal Performance: 9 Essential Foods for Runners
+Optimal Performance: The 9 Best Foods for Runners

 A good race depends on more than just your training.
 To improve your speed and performance, you also need to consider what you are putting into your body.
 The right foods at the right time can boost your running performance tremendously.
 Plus, you will reduce the risk of injury and illness.
 The best foods every runner should include in his or her meal plan are: